FIB-GHG (ongoing project)

 This project aims to develop cost effective techniques to characterize fiberbank sediments in field and to evaluate capping as an in-situ remediation techniques for fiberbanks.
 The capping efficiency will be tested in laboratory by performing column experiments.
-(Vinnova, main applicant: Ian Snowball, Uppsala University)
+(Vinnova, Project leader: Ian Snowball, Uppsala University)

 OXPHOS (PhD project)